Father Collins Park: History

 Father Collins Park is situated on part of an historic site that is significant from the medieval era, or more specifically, the Norman period.
 The park comprises part of the original and extensive Grange of Baldoyle, farmland supporting the Priory of All Saints (on the site of which Trinity College Dublin now stands), which had a chapel, now called Grange Abbey, the ruins of which still stand.
 During the early days of the Reformation in Ireland, the monastic settlements along the north east coast of Dublin (including Grange Abbey and accompanying farmland) were seized en masse at the behest of Henry VIII of England, who later gave it to the Corporation of Dublin.
 To date, Dublin City Council continue to own and oversee swathes of the medieval monastic settlements of 'Grange of Baldoyle', including Grange Abbey, Father Collins Park, and the smaller park which retains the link along Hole in the Wall Road.
 (See also Roman Catholic Archdiocese of Dublin and Civil parishes in Ireland.)

 The park was originally opened in memory of a former parish priest, Father Joe Collins, who worked to ensure public access to the lands.
 Having been farmland since at least early medieval times, the park initially comprised natural woodlands, ancient hedgerow, open spaces and playing fields for sports.

-The redeveloped park was reopened by the Lord Mayor of Dublin, Eibhlin Byrne, and the Roman Catholic Archbishop of Dublin, Diarmuid Martin, on 27 May 2009.
+The redeveloped park was officially re-opened by the Lord Mayor of Dublin, Eibhlin Byrne, and blessed by Archbishop Diarmuid Martin on 27 May 2009, following a €20 million redevelopment project.

 Father Collins Park continues to be owned and maintained by Dublin City Council.

 Development

 Layout

-Redevelopment work on what is now Ireland's first wind-powered and sustainable public park began in September 2007 to a design by Argentinian architectural practice, Abelleyro and Romero.
-It includes sustainable features such as: wetlands which treat and store surface water from the park to prevent run-off, wind turbines to power the park, a green roof on the sports pavilion, use of Irish materials such as Carlow limestone, use of recycled materials in the concrete paving of the promenade and also the playground surfaces and newly planted native hedgerows.
-With five 50 kW wind turbines, it provides power for the projection of water from the central lake, the public lighting, maintenance depots, and sport club changing rooms.
+Redevelopment work on what was Ireland's first wind-powered and sustainable public park began in September 2007 to a design by Argentinian architectural practice, Abelleyro and Romero.
+The design included sustainable features such as: wetlands which treat and store surface water from the park to prevent run-off, wind turbines to power the park, a green roof on the sports pavilion, use of Irish materials such as Carlow limestone, use of recycled materials in the concrete paving of the promenade and also the playground surfaces and newly planted native hedgerows.
+All of its originally installed five 50 kW wind turbines have since been dismantled except for the concrete pillars.
+The public lighting and sport club changing rooms are now powered through external utility providers.

-The park has since won a number of awards such as The Sustainability Award 2010, Best Public Space 2010, and Best Public Park & Best Environmentally Friendly Initiative for 2010.
+The park has won a number of awards such as The Sustainability Award 2010, Best Public Space 2010, and Best Public Park & Best Environmentally Friendly Initiative for 2010.
 More recently, it was short listed by the European Union Prize for Contemporary Architecture 2011.

 The approximately 54 acres (or 26 hectares) encompasses some natural woodland; for sports, a 1.5 km peripheral running/cycling track, six playing pitches and six fitness stations; for leisure, a promenade, a concert amphitheatre and picnic areas with outdoor chess/draughts boards; and for activity, two playgrounds and a skate-park.